Apakottur/shpyx/README.md

 **shpyx** is a simple, clean and modern library for executing shell commands in Python.

-Use `shpyx.run` to run a shell command and inspect it's outcome:
+Use `shpyx.run` to run a shell command:

 ```python
 >>> import shpyx